Dierama, angel's fishing rod: planting, growing and care

 • Hardiness between -8 and -12 °C

-Dierama are evergreen perennial plants that form clumps of fine leaves from which long, flexible, arching flowering stems arise.
+Dierama are evergreen perennial plants that form clumps of fine leaves from which long, flexible, arching flower stems arise.
 There are 44 species.
 The species most commonly grown in gardens is Dierama pulcherrimum.
 Dierama pendulum and Dierama igneum are also sometimes cultivated, as well as numerous horticultural varieties.
-Dierama originate from East and South Africa: from the Cape region of South Africa up to Ethiopia.
-The greatest species diversity is observed in the KwaZulu-Natal region of South Africa, particularly in mountainous areas.
+Dierama are native to East and South Africa: from the Cape region of South Africa up to Ethiopia.
+Greatest species diversity is observed in KwaZulu-Natal in South Africa, notably in mountainous areas.
 They are mainly found in wet meadows or rocky meadows, depending on species.
-They grow in open medium, which explains their preference for full sun.
+They grow in open habitats, which explains their preference for full sun.

-Dierama belong to the family Iridaceae (2,300 species), like Iris, Gladiolus, Crocus and Freesia.
-These are mostly herbaceous plants, often with underground storage organs (corms, bulbs, fleshy roots, rootstock…).
-They are also monocotyledonous, generally having linear leaves with parallel veins and flowers with three sepals and three petals.
+Dierama belong to family Iridaceae (2,300 species), such as irises, gladioli, crocuses and freesias.
+These are mostly herbaceous plants, often with underground storage organs (corms, bulbs, fleshy roots, rootstocks…).
+They are also monocotyledonous, generally bearing linear leaves with parallel veins and flowers with three sepals and three petals.

 Dierama are poetically nicknamed “Angel’s Fishing Rod”.
-In English, Dierama is called “Angel’s Fishing Rod” (the same meaning), or “Fairybells”, referring to the plant’s fairy-like appearance.
-In Latin, the genus name comes from the Greek Dierama and means “funnel”, alluding to the shape of the flowers.
-The specific name pulcherrimum means “very beautiful, superb” in Latin.
-The name “pendulum” refers to the flowers that hang from the ends of the stems.
+In English, Dierama are called “Angel’s Fishing Rod” (same meaning) or “Fairybells”, referring to the plant’s fairy-like appearance.
+In Latin, the genus name comes from Greek Dierama, meaning “funnel”, alluding to flower shape.
+Specific epithet pulcherrimum means “very beautiful, superb” in Latin.
+Name pendulum refers to flowers that hang from stem tips.

-Dierama are notable for their very elegant silhouette.
-They form a clump of fine, upright leaves, resembling a tuft of grasses.
-From there emerge long flowering stems, first erect then trailing.
+Dierama stand out by their very elegant silhouette.
+They form a clump of fine, upright leaves, resembling a tussock of grasses.
+From this emerge long flower stems, initially erect then trailing.

-Dierama measure between 60 cm and 1.5 m, and up to 2 m for the tallest.
-By contrast, Dierama trichorhizum is smaller, only 40–60 cm tall.
-Generally, leaf clumps hardly exceed 60–80 cm in height; Dierama really gain height when the flowering stems appear.
+Dierama measure between 60 cm and 1.50 m, up to 2 m for the tallest.
+Conversely, Dierama trichorhizum is smaller, only 40–60 cm high.
+Generally, leaf clumps rarely exceed 60–80 cm in height; Dierama really gain height when flower stems appear.

-Dierama in South Africa, in their natural medium
+Dierama in South Africa, in their natural habitat

 Dierama develop slowly; they need time to establish and grow.
-When grown from seed, they take several years before flowering.
-Patience is quickly rewarded by the refinement of the bloom.
+When raised from seed, they take several years before beginning to flower.
+Patience is rewarded by refined flowering.
 Over time, Dierama can form dense clumps.
-It is really preferable not to disturb them, but to leave them in place for several years.
+It is best not to disturb them and to leave them in place for several years.

-Like Gladiolus, Crocosmia or Crocus, which also belong to the Iridaceae family, Dierama produce their stems and foliage from corms: underground storage organs resembling bulbs.
-They consist of a swollen stem that contains nutrient reserves.
-Dierama corms are rounded and flattened, and are enveloped in external fibrous layers (tunicate).
-They are renewed every year: new corms develop above the old ones, but the old ones remain in place for years, forming chains of stacked corms, as in Crocosmia.
+Like gladioli, crocosmias or crocuses, which also belong to family Iridaceae, Dierama produce stems and foliage from corms: underground storage organs resembling bulbs.
+These consist of a swollen stem that contains nutrient reserves.
+Dierama corms are rounded and flattened, wrapped in external fibrous layers (tunicate).
+They are renewed each year: new corms develop above old ones, while old ones remain in place for years, creating chains of stacked corms, as in Crocosmias.

-Flowering occurs in summer, between June-July and September, depending on variety, and has the advantage of lasting a long time.
-Long, thin, very flexible flowering stems then emerge from the leaf clump.
+Flowering takes place in summer, between June–July and September, depending on variety, and has the advantage of lasting a long time.
+Long, thin, very flexible flower stems then emerge from the leaf clump.
 They are first erect, then naturally curve under the weight of the flowers.
-This erect-then-trailing form gives them the name “Angel’s Fishing Rod” (especially as these plants often grow in wet places, on the edges of ponds or waterways).
-The flowers really give the impression of being suspended, as if hung on a thread.
-They have a graceful, fairy-like aspect.
-Because of their flexibility, the flowering stems sway in the wind, bringing movement to the garden.
+This erect-then-arching form gives them the name “angel’s fishing rod” (especially as these plants often grow in damp places at pond or stream edges).
+Flowers really look suspended, as if hanging on a thread.
+They have a graceful, fairy-like appearance.
+Because of stem flexibility, flower stems sway in the wind, adding movement to the garden.

-The inflorescence is a panicle composed of several small spikes of flowers.
-The flowers are elongated, bell-shaped and nodding.
+Flowering is a panicle made up of several small spikes of flowers.
+These are elongated, bell-shaped and pendulous.
 They measure between 3 and 6 cm in length.
-They consist of six coloured tepals (petals and sepals having the same shape and colour), and are surrounded by dry, membranous bracts.
+They consist of six coloured tepals (petals and sepals of similar shape and colour), and are surrounded by dry, membranous bracts.

-Flowers of the type-species Dierama pulcherrimum are a lovely soft pink.
-But there are many varieties ranging from pale pink, and even white (Dierama ‘Guinevere’), to deep purple (Dierama ‘Merlin’ or ‘Blackbird’), almost black, with many shades of pink in between!
+Species-typical flowers of Dierama pulcherrimum are a lovely soft pink.
+Many varieties exist, ranging from pale pink and even white (Dierama ‘Guinevere’) to deep purple (Dierama ‘Merlin’ or ‘Blackbird’), almost black, with many shades of pink in between.
 Dierama igneum has salmon-pink flowers.
-Sometimes Dierama flowers lean towards red, burgundy or orange.
-There are also species with pale yellow flowers, such as Dierama pallidum, and even a variety with bluish flowers: Dierama ‘Blue Belles’… However, these shades are fairly rare among cultivated Dierama, most having pink flowers.
+Sometimes Dierama flowering leans towards red, burgundy or orange.
+Some species have pale yellow flowers, such as Dierama pallidum, and there is even a bluish-flowered variety: Dierama ‘Blue Belles’.
+These hues remain relatively rare in cultivated Dierama, most having pink flowers.

-Dierama flowering is generally quite bright.
-Shades can be soft, pastel, or more pronounced, but they are always delicate and refined.
-When flowers are soft pink, Dierama fit beautifully into romantic gardens.
-White-flowering forms have a sober, chic and very elegant aspect, ideal for modern, graphic gardens.
+Dierama flowering is generally quite luminous.
+Colours can be soft, pastel, or more pronounced, but always delicate and refined.
+When flowers are soft pink, Dierama fit perfectly in romantic gardens.
+White-flowering forms have a sober, chic appearance, very elegant, ideal for modern, graphic gardens.

-Although most of the time Dierama have pink flowers, some also offer other shades: Dierama ‘Guinevere’, Dierama igneum (photo Peganum), Dierama ‘Blackberry Bells’ and Dierama ‘Blue Belle’
+Although most Dierama have pink flowers, some display other shades: Dierama ‘Guinevere’, Dierama igneum (photo Peganum), Dierama ‘Blackberry Bells’ and Dierama ‘Blue Belle’

-They are also melliferous, appreciated by pollinating insects, notably bees.
-The flowers contain nectar, which insects feed on while carrying pollen from one flower to another.
+They are also melliferous plants, appreciated by pollinating insects, especially bees.
+Flowers contain nectar, which insects feed on while transporting pollen from one flower to another.

-The leaves are long, narrow and erect, resembling grass leaves… which makes them pair nicely with grasses.
-Leaves do not have a distinct central vein, but longitudinal, parallel veins.
+Leaves are long, narrow and erect, resembling grass leaves, which makes them easy to combine with grasses.
+Leaves lack a distinct central vein, instead showing longitudinal, parallel veins.
 They measure between 50 and 90 cm in length.
-They also have a lovely green, sometimes slightly greyish, hue.
-Leaves are characteristic of monocotyledonous plants: long and narrow, linear, with parallel veins.
+Leaves also display a pleasant green tone, sometimes slightly greyish.
+Leaf form is typical of monocotyledonous plants: long and narrow, linear, with parallel veins.

-Foliage is evergreen, so it remains in place during winter.
-The plant does not have a true dormancy period (unlike other bulbous plants or corms that can be lifted and stored dry for winter).
-It slows down in winter and can tolerate lack of water, but remains in place to resume growth in spring and flower in summer.
+Foliage is evergreen, so it remains in place over winter.
+Plant lacks a true dormancy period (unlike some bulbous or cormous plants that can be lifted and stored dry for winter).
+It is semi-dormant in winter and can do without water, but stays in place to resume growth in spring and flower in summer.

 Dierama foliage

-Dierama form handsome clumps of long, narrow, graphic leaves
+Dierama form beautiful clumps of long, narrow, graphic leaves

 After flowering, Dierama produce hard, spherical capsules.
-These contain numerous small brown, angular seeds that require winter cold to germinate.
-You can harvest them to propagate the plant.
-But Dierama are also capable of self-seeding in the garden!
-However, seedlings will take several years before flowering.
+These contain many small, brown, angular seeds that require winter cold to germinate.
+Seeds can be harvested to propagate the plant.
+Dierama can also self-seed in the garden.
+Seedlings from sowing, however, will take several years before flowering.

 Dierama fruits (capsules) containing seeds